Improving Labor Market Opportunities for Refugees in Uganda

 Abstract

 Refugees and asylum seekers often struggle to find jobs in their host countries, even when they have unrestricted right to work.
-This is especially true in low-income countries, home to the majority of the displaced populations in the world.
 Firms may be reluctant to hire a refugee due to a possible belief that a refugee has lower productivity or is more costly to screen compared to a local worker, and language barriers and other information frictions may affect refugees’ job search behavior and attaining a job.
-In Uganda, researchers are evaluating the effect of a short-term internship and skills certifications on firms’ beliefs and willingness to hire refugee workers.
+In Uganda, researchers evaluated the impact of a short-term internship and skills certifications, finding that the program strengthened business owners’ support for refugee labor market integration, improved their perceptions of refugee skills, and doubled the firms’ hiring of refugees up to two years later.
+This effect was particularly strong when refugees and employers who held positive attitudes prior to the program were matched, suggesting the importance of either matching to preexisting attitudes or holding preparatory training before implementation.
+A concurrent study by the researchers also suggests that matching local workers and refugee workers improved social cohesion, providing further evidence that intergroup contact can reduce discriminatory behaviors.

 Policy Issue